 Reporting and Analytics

 Additionally, NetSuite’s global search capability means customers can drill down from reports to the individual transaction level and build their own reports and dashboards without any need for coding.
-That is more difficult with Microsoft.
-For example, if a customer has Dynamics 365 Business Central and Dynamics 365 Sales, they can’t push and pull data between those two systems without custom development, limiting reporting capabilities.
+That can be more difficult with Microsoft.
+For example, if a customer has Dynamics 365 Business Central and Dynamics 365 Sales, which are two distinct systems, they may not be able to push and pull data between those two systems without custom development, limiting reporting capabilities.

 Configurations and Customizations